Rab Kinetic 2.0 Review

 |Pockets||2 hand||2 zippered hand, 1 zippered chest||1 interior||2 hand||2 zip hand pockets|

 |Stows Into Pocket||Yes||Yes||Yes||No||Yes|

 Our Analysis and Test Results

-The incredibly stretchy Rab Kinetic 2.0 provides an unmatched level of mobility and freedom of movement.
+The incredibly stretchy Rab Kinetic 2.0 provides a range of motion that no other jacket in our review could match.
 It's stretchier than many softshell jackets and still offers excellent breathability and a cozy interior feel.
 This, coupled with its trim fit, make it perfect for any high-energy activity.
 It provides respectable but not exceptional weather protection and is perfect for most days on the move.
 However, it's hardly our first choice for lower energy output days in the rain.

 The Kinetic 2.0 uses Rab's propriety Proflex waterproof membrane for its weather protection.
 Proflex is ultra-stretchy — stretchier than we have ever seen in a waterproof jacket.
 Rab is able to do this by using a PU (polyurethane) membrane.

 Next, instead of laminating it to a traditional polyester or nylon exterior like what can be found on most waterproof shells, they attached it to a super tight-knit polyester exterior.
 The exterior knit polyester has a plush feeling, but it is so tight that even to the touch it's difficult to discern if it's a softshell or a hardshell.
 Its exterior sports a cozy feeling and is constructed with a brushed polyester fabric on the inside.